jukefr/fyle/docs/guide/Contributing.md

 # Force test a specific tool

 $ ./test.sh cli
-# Tests all tools against their .spec file, but with fcli directly
+# Tests all tools against their spec.txt file, but with fcli directly
 ```

 ## :busts_in_silhouette: Contribution Workflow